Scalable multiphoton generation from cavity-synchronized single-photon sources: Scalability of synchronized multiphoton generation

 \section{Scalability of synchronized multiphoton generation}

-We are now in position to discuss the most important results of the present work: the scalability performance of the \tomas{multiphoton emitter}.
-To do so, we analyze the $N$-photon generation probability $P_N$ and the \tomas{demultiplexing} error $D_N$ as a function of $N$ and the various system parameters.
-From these results we demonstrate the feasibility to synchronize $N\sim 100-1000$ \jj{emitters} with high $N$-photon generation rates $C_N=RP_N$.
+We are now in a position to discuss the most important results of the present work: the scalability performance of the \tomas{multiphoton emitter}.
+To do so, we analyze the $N$-photon generation probability $P_N$ and the \tomas{demultiplexing} error $D_N$ as a function of $N$, \changeByMing{for the four parameter sets of Table\ \ref{parameters}.}

 We calculate $P_N$ in Eq.~(\ref{PNdefff}) by \jj{solving the master equation} (\ref{master_D_AE}), which includes all qubit-qubit correlations induced by the cavity ($\sim J_{\rm cm}, \gamma_{\rm cm}$), as well as the decoherence effects ($\sim \gamma_\phi,\gamma_{\rm loss}$).
 The Hilbert space of the system grows exponentially as $2^N$, but \jj{using quantum trajectories (QT) [cf.~Appendix~\ref{sec:counting_QT}] we can estimate} the photon statistics of the \tomas{multiphoton} emission and thereby $P_N$ up to moderately large numbers of SPSs.
-Figure.~\ref{fig:scaling}(a) displays $P_N$ as a function of $N$ computed from an average over $M=6000$ trajectories and considering the four parameter sets of Table~\ref{parameters}.
-In the four cases and up to $N=12$, we numerically confirm that the SPSs are nearly perfectly synchronized and independent, satisfying $P_N\approx({\cal P}_1)^N$ within the the statistical error $\Delta P_N\sim 10^{-3}$ [cf.~black lines in Fig.~(\ref{fig:scaling})].
-The reduction of $N$-photon generation probability with $N$ is thus mainly limited by the imperfections in the single-photon efficiency ${\cal P}_1$ and not by the \tomas{synchronizing and demultiplexing} scheme.
-For the decoherence-free parameters A, we predict a $12$-photon efficiency as high as $P_{12}\approx 0.97$, and when including realistic decoherence sources as in parameter set C [cf.~inset in Fig.~\ref{fig:scaling}(a)], this reduces only to $P_{12}\approx 0.88$.
-For a pulsed excitation of the SPSs with a repetition rate $R=\gamma/15$ (as in Secs.~\ref{sec:purity}-\ref{sec:indistinguishability}), these high efficiencies imply $12$-photon generation rates $C_{12}=RP_{12}$ of $\sim 0.1-1$MHz [cf.~Fig.~\ref{fig:scaling}(b) and inset].
-Since parameter set D has the largest antenna decay $\gamma/2\pi\sim 3$MHz, it shows the largest $N$-photon generation rates $C_N$ despite having the lowest efficiencies $P_N$ and the largest decoherence rates.
+Figure.~\ref{fig:scaling}(a) displays $P_N$ as a function of $N$ computed from an average over $M=6000$ trajectories and considering the \changeByMing{four} parameter sets of Table~\ref{parameters}. \changeByMing{In all these} cases and up to $N=12$, we numerically confirm that the SPSs are nearly perfectly synchronized and independent, satisfying $P_N\approx({\cal P}_1)^N$ within the statistical error $\Delta P_N\sim 10^{-3}$ [cf.~black lines in Fig.~(\ref{fig:scaling})].
+The reduction of $N$-photon generation probability with $N$ is thus mainly limited by the imperfections in the single-photon efficiency ${\cal P}_1$ and not by the \tomas{synchronizing and demultiplexing} scheme. \changeByMing{For the state-of-the-art parameters A and B, we predict a $10$-photon efficiency of $P_{10}\approx 0.90$ and $0.83$, respectively [cf.~inset in Fig.~\ref{fig:scaling}(a)].
+The reduction of efficiency for B is mainly due to the larger $\gamma$, but this also allows it to have a much larger $10$-photon emission rate of $C_{10}= 1.0$ MHz compared to $C_{10}=0.4$ MHz for A [cf.~Fig.~\ref{fig:scaling}(b)].
+The long-term parameters C and D present similar $N$-photon emission rates, but much larger efficiencies of $P_{10}\approx 0.94$ and $0.91$, respectively}.